-YouTube is the second-largest search engine in the world, trailing only Google.
+YouTube is the largest online video-sharing platform in the world, trailing only Google.
 There are over two billion YouTube videos streamed every day, and advertisers want a piece of this viewership pie.

 So how much does it cost to run an ad on YouTube?